SergeWilfried/dunia-protocol-core/docs/protocol/bondingcurve/bondingcurve.md

 function totalPurchased() external view returns (uint256);
 ```

-Returns the cumulative amount of FEI issued via the bonding curve.
+Returns the cumulative amount of COWRIE issued via the bonding curve.
 Used in the bonding curve formula as the supply amount.

 ### getTotalPCVHeld